temporalio/documentation/docs/java-quick-start.md

 "
 ```

-It shows that the workflow code is blocked on the "say" method of a Proxy object that implements the activity stub.
+It shows that the Workflow code is blocked on the "say" method of a Proxy object that implements the activity stub.
-You can restart the workflow worker if you want to make sure that restarting it does not change that.
+You can restart the Workflow worker if you want to make sure that restarting it does not change that.
 It works for activities
 of any duration.
-It is okay for the workflow code to block on an activity invocation for a month for example.
+It is okay for the Workflow code to block on an activity invocation for a month for example.

-Another way to see what exactly happened in the workflow execution is to look at the workflow execution history:
+Another way to see what exactly happened in the Workflow execution is to look at the Workflow execution history:

 ```text
 temporal: docker run --network=host --rm temporalio/tctl:1.1.0 workflow show  --workflow_id "HelloActivityWorker"